Research Ethics and Governance

 Liverpool John Moores University is committed to maintaining high ethical standards in studies undertaken by its staff and students.
 LJMU staff and PGR student requirements for research ethics and governance are summarised in the flow diagram below and details are provided via:

-LJMU Research Ethics & Governance SharePoint
+LJMU Research Ethics and Governance SharePoint

 LJMU Research Ethics and Governance Standard Operating Procedures